Apartment vs Condo Explained

 Related: 5 DIY Home Skills You Should Know

-Condo Maintenance and Apartment Maintenance
+Maintenance and Professionalism

 Apartment complexes will typically have a staff on hand to deal with maintenance.
 Many even have a 24 hour emergency on-call maintenance, in case your heat goes out or you have a water leak.
 This is a huge perk of apartment living.
 If something breaks, as long as you notify the manger, the problem is resolved quickly.
 If you give permission, maintenance can even fix the problem while you are at work.

 If something breaks at your rental condo, you have to call the owner directly.
 If he or she isn’t naturally handy, he will have to call an outside vendor.
 Then you have to be home when the vendor arrives to do the work so there is scheduling involved.
-Minor issues can take a while to fix, and may be inconvenient for you.
+Minor issues can take a while to fix and may be inconvenient for you.

 Unit comparison: Apartment vs Condo